KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 ![[Pasted image 20250721020815.png]]

-## Day 2 - Finishing MCU Schematic
+## Day 2 - Finishing MCU Schematic - 10 Hours

 I got quite a bit of work done on the MCU yesterday, but today, let's finish it off, and potentially we can get started on working on the motor drivers.